- Funding opportunities

 One of the aims of the Federal Government’s 'High-Tech Strategy for Germany' is to increase collaboration in growing markets with countries that have a dynamic research environment.
 That is why the Federal Government is providing special support for cooperation with countries that are strongly expanding their research and development capacities and are therefore becoming attractive partners for Germany in its role as a key high technology location.

-Strengthening the collaboration with India also meets four out of five targets of the 'Federal Government’s Strategy for the Internationalisation of Education, Science and Research', i.e.
+Strengthening the collaboration with India also meets the five targets of the 'Federal Government’s Strategy for the Internationalisation of Education, Science and Research', i.e.